The DREAM Act debate is not over.

 In my view, neither the Democrats or Republics are committed to passing the DREAM Act.

 Republicans fear future shadows.
 If measures like the DREAM Act become law, more immigrants will someday become U.S. citizens.

 In the narrow GOP thinking, Republicans sense most new immigrants will opt to become the new face of the Democratic Party.
-They see immigration as a numbers game.
+They see immigration as a voting numbers game.
 No new immigrants, no new Democratic voters.

 Of course, by supporting immigration reform, this fear would be mitigated.
 One only has to look at the Hispanic attraction to the Republic Party following President Reagan’s support for legalization in the mid 1980s.